oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

   Normal   Sync               66s (x9 over 9m6s)   loadbalancer-controller    Scheduled for sync Normal   Sync               25s                  loadbalancer-controller    TargetProxy "k8s2-ts-ag6evarw-demo-gateway-gijhgcnp" certs updated
 ```
-Once the cluster is healthy, you can test the deployment by navigating to **http://gateway.\<namespace\>.\<public-ip\>.nip.io** :
+Once the cluster is healthy, you can test the deployment by navigating to **http://gateway.demo.\<public-ip\>.nip.io** :

 {% img blog/keycloak-kubernetes-prod/gateway-home.png alt:"Gateway homepage" width:"800" %}{: .center-image }

 **Note**: If you see a _Server Error_ it might be because the `gateway` is not in Running status yet.
-You can check the pod status with `kubectl get pod -n <namespace>`.
+You can check the pod status with `kubectl get pod -n demo`.

 If you click on **Sign in** you will be redirected to the Keycloak sign-in page.
 As the certificate for TLS was issued by the Let's Encrypt staging environment, the browser won't trust it by default.
-Accept the certificate and you will be able to sign in.
+Accept the certificate and you will be able to sign in with admin/admin or user/user.
 If you inspect the certificate, you will find the certificate hierarchy.

 {% img blog/keycloak-kubernetes-prod/firefox-warning.png alt:"Firefox browser warning" width:"700" %}{: .center-image }